 resolution.
 That's a ~565 pixel-per-inch density for a very, very crisp image.

 Read more rumors:

 For the past years, HTC has worked exclusively with Qualcomm chips when it comes to its flagship line of smartphones, and we expect the HTC 10 to have a Snapdragon heart beating under its hood as well — even Qualcomm has bragged

-that the phone will have one of its own chipsets.
+will have one of its own chipsets.
 Of course, this would most probably be the highly-anticipated Qualcomm Snapdragon 820.
 This educated guess has been confirmed numerous times by various leaksters, as well as presumed preliminary benchmarks

 made with the device.

 The 820 goes back to the good-old quad-core architecture, as the eight cores in the SD 810 certainly didn't do it any favors, causing it to overheat and forcing manufacturers to throttle it in their devices.
 Well, the brand-new Snapdragon was developed in partnership with Samsung, and is certainly a capable performer